 There are 3 library related assignments due in Lessons 3, 4, and 5.
-The descriptions for what needs to be done for each assignment is listed on this page.
-You will submit your work through Angel so that it can be assessed.
+The descriptions for each assignment are listed on this page.
+You will submit your work in Canvas to be assessed; they are NOT submitted through the course guide.
 These assignments are worth 6% of your overall grade (2% for each assignment).

 At the conclusion of the 3 library assignments, we expect that you will be able to:

 You will work through these goals over the course of three weeks.
 We will identify with each assignment which goal you will be working on and give suggestions for how you know you have mastered this goal.

 If you have any questions about the assignments please ask for clarification as soon as possible so I can provide assistance.

 When you are searching for information, there is a significant difference in the quality and types of resources you will find.
 It is extremely difficult to know if you are searching with the right terms or if the results you are getting are the most relevant results to you.
 This first piece of the library assignment will develop your skill in evaluating information.